 Can I Get Treated If I’m Breastfeeding?

 With tinidazole, it’s less clear.
 Some doctors suggest you don’t take it at all if you’re breastfeeding.
-Others suggest that you stop breastfeeding and don’t start again until 3 days after you’ve taken your last dose.
+The CDC suggests that you stop breastfeeding and don’t start again until 3 days after you’ve taken your last dose.

 If you’re unsure what to do, you can talk it through with your doctor to see what’s best for you and your baby.